hfakoor222/Fuzzy_Search_Multi_Vendor/README.md

 has been tested on Cisco routers, switches, and ASAv.
 I will be uploading code for Junos scraping soon, and also a video of the code working against ASA (tested last night).

-The advantage to this script is mutlivendor, supporting up to 90% of existing vendors with the underlying library Netmiko, and that it runs quicker than standard network monitoring tools (it is threaded), and gives us customized code control - for example we get a printed file of either matches, near matches, or no matches (depends on how we specify the code)
+The advantage to this script is mutlivendor, supporting up to 90% of existing vendors with the underlying library Netmiko, and that it runs quicker than standard network monitoring tools (it is threaded), and gives us customized code control - for example we get a printed file of either matches, near matches, or no matches (depends on how we specify the code).
+It is a good way of regularly valdiating configurations.

 Refer to "config_documentation.txt"   for instructions and the template+config.py file  for the code.